fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-clinicalimpression-intro.md

 * decision rule identification in the form of a versioned reference to the Library containing the decision rule details including input and output parameter definitions
 * actual parameter values used at invocation, in the form of versioned references to resource(s), for instance input Observation

+### Use for Triaging Result Basis

+With the extension `ehealth-questionnaireresponse-finding-basis`, the foundation of the overall ClinicalImpression finding can be expressed.

+The extension consists of a list, where each element in the list represents an answer significance which was triggered during triage.

+Each element includes the following:
+* linkId of the question/answer pair which triggered the finding basis
+* the value of the answer.
+This element is not populated if the answer significance condition operator is "exists", and the condition value is false.
+* the clinical impression finding code corresponding to the triggered answer significance
+* the triggered ehealth-questionnaire-answerSignificance

 ### Use for Practitioner's Assessment

 The ClinicalImpression instance for the Practitioner assessment can refer to a ClinicalImpression instance of the other types through the element `previous`.